bbuschkaemper/master-thesis/planning/notes.md

 # Notes for writing thesis

+- Look if any paper in zotero wasn't cited

 ## Training fine-tuned models

 - Used SGD for smaller caltech dataset and Adam for larger cifar dataset